microsoft/FluidFramework/README.md

 * Why can't I install Prague dependencies?
   * [You're probably having problems with npm and private npm registries](https://stackoverflow.microsoft.com/questions/137930/npm-install-fails-with-auth-issues/137931#137931)
 * Is there a set of design principles I can look at?
-  * Architectural design principals can be found in the [doc/architecture](./doc/architecture) folder.
+  * Architectural design principals can be found in the [Fluid documentation](https://praguedocs.azurewebsites.net/architecture/readme.html).
 * Do you have a homepage?
   * [Fluid Docs](https://praguedocs.azurewebsites.net/) is our alpha version of our documentation and tutorial website.
   * [Demo Portal](https://www.wu2-ppe.prague.office-int.com) is our prototype demo portal